-Some companies who are presumed as charging more, and thus are assumed to be out to grab your money, are in fact charging a higher rate because they are being more upfront and honest about what they, are in fact going to be doing in there cleaning services.
-Also, the workmanship and pride in these companies are going to be much higher in quality.
+Some companies who are presumed as charging more, and are also presumed to be out to grab your money, are in fact charging a higher rate because the workmanship and pride in these companies are also much higher in quality.

-On average a homes that are around 1000 – 1500 sq.ft should go around $200.00 to $300.00 dollars.
-And should take anywhere from 2 hours to 3 hours for the really dirty ones.
-Again this price is an average, in some cases, the price could be a little higher depending, on the company and service you might be getting with the duct cleaning serves.
+On average, homes that are around 1000 – 1500 sq.ft should go around $200.00 to $300.00 dollars.
+And should take anywhere from 2 hours to 3 hours for really dirty ones.
+Again, this price is an average.
+In some cases, the price could be a little higher depending on the company and service you might be getting with the duct cleaning service.

 The most popular add on are usually:

 With fuel cost and labour for this time frame, $100.00 dollars isn’t going to cover this.
-Of course, you could then say well perhaps the second or 3rd job of the day will be the profit.
+They could counter that perhaps the second or third job of the day will be the profit.
 Perhaps?
-But since you expect your tech to be in your place for 2 1/2 hours, plus the techs travel time to and from your place.
-The Math still doesn't add up to profit but to bankruptcy.
+But since you expect your tech to be in your place for 2 1/2 hours plus the techs travel time to and from your place- the Math still doesn't add up to profit but to bankruptcy.

 So what’s going on here?

-The first scenario is that the company is literately being in your place for 1 hour.
-Now, I don’t know about you but 1 hour to clean your duct system doesn't seem right?
-If you think otherwise then I would recommend you donate your $100.00 to charity as at least some good will come from your generosity.
+First scenario is that the company stays in your place for 1 hour.
+Now, I don’t know about you but 1 hour to clean your duct system doesn't seem right.

 Yes, they do.
 And I’ll show you how this can happen.